EditorAndWriter/Ad-OASIS/README.md

 **OMID SDK**
 IAB Open Measurement Software Development Kit
 ## Business Requirements
+### Feature Functionality
 Onboard advertising ecosystems shall support commercial message presentations that are manditory.
-This would include advertisements that are presented automatically when a passenger initially interacts with a seat back interface.
-This would also include advertisements that are presented automatically when a passenger owned device first connects to an onboard system.
+These flight phase specific advertisement availabilities include messages that are presented automatically when a passenger initially interacts with a seat back interface.
+Manditory presentation features shall also support advertisements that are presented automatically when a passenger owned device initally connects to an onboard system.
+### Verification Provider IVT (anti-ad-fraud) Mileposts
++ Impressions
++ Viewability
++ Quartiles
++ Briginating IP address of beacons
++ Time stamp consistancy
++ Chain of custody records
+### Reporting Workflow Integrity
+Beacon logs shall be made available to well-known verification providers in a timely manner.
 ## Interface Considerations
-### test
-text
-###  test
-more text
+Ad Start, Quartiles, and other impression verification data formats shall conform to [OMID API Version 1.0] (https://iabtechlab.com/omsdk/docs/api)
+### Environmental Data to be Gathered
++ Content adjacency
++ Ad server ID
++ Tail number relationship to ad server
++ Various 429 data bus items such as time of day, flight number, elapsed time, phase of flight, and city pairs